Loading blog post...

 Healing from narcissistic gaslighting or long-term emotional abuse gaslighting often requires professional support.
 A therapist can help you identify the patterns and rebuild your shattered self-esteem.
 If you are in India, resources like iCall or the Vandrevala Foundation offer counseling that can help you navigate these complex dynamics.

 Decide what you will no longer tolerate.
 If your partner starts calling you "crazy" or "too sensitive" during a talk, the conversation ends.
 Walk out of the room.
 You don't have to stay and be a target for psychological abuse in relationships.
+If you're unsure whether the relationship is even worth saving, it may be time to have an honest conversation about where things stand.
+Learn more about when to define the relationship and whether your partner is truly committed to a healthy dynamic.

 It is important to recognize that narcissistic gaslighting is often more resistant to change.
 In a standard relationship, a partner might gaslight because they are defensive; with a narcissist, it is often a fundamental part of how they relate to the world.
 They need to be superior, and for them to be superior, you must be inferior or "wrong."